dndworld/dndworld.github.io/Character Building/cc-rules.md

 ### Official Material

+!!!warning **Please Note: we are using the 2014 D&D 5e ruleset.**
+If you are using D&D Beyond, these options will be marked with the `[Legacy]` tag.
+!!!

-:warning: When a new official material is published, it first needs to be reviewed by our Homebrewer team.
+!!!warning When a new official material is published, it first needs to be reviewed by our Homebrewer team.
 The new material is considered **banned** until the review process is complete.
 The list of the approved and denied materials will be posted to `#changelog`, followed by the update on this channel.
+!!!

 > **Disallowed Books**
 > - Explorer's Guide to Wildemount